TITLE 8 SOCIAL SERVICES

 A. ISD case record:

-(2) Case records are the property of the department and are established and maintained solely for use in the public assistance programs administered by the department.
-Information contained in the case record(s) is confidential and is released only under the limited circumstances and conditions as provided in federal and state laws and regulations, including 8.100.100 NMAC, Sections 13 through 15.
-Case records and their contents must remain in the possession of the department, its contractors, or approved federal employees.
+(2) Case records are the property of the HCA and are established and maintained solely for use in the public assistance programs administered by the HCA.
+Information contained in the case record(s) is confidential and is released only under the limited circumstances and conditions as provided in federal and state laws and regulations, including Sections 13 through 15, 8.100.100 NMAC.
+Case records and their contents must remain in the possession of the HCA, its contractors, or approved federal employees.
 Copies of case records may be released in accordance with federal and state laws and regulations or pursuant to a court order.

-(3) Electronic eligibility system information: Client information stored on the department's electronic eligibility system is subject to the same guidelines for release of information as the department’s case record.
+(3) Electronic eligibility system information: Client information stored on the HCA's electronic eligibility system is subject to the same guidelines for release of information as the HCA’s case record.

 B. Persons with access to confidential information:

-(1) Client: The name of an individual(s) providing confidential information to the department regarding a client is not released to a client or his or her authorized representative.
+(1) Client: The name of an individual(s) providing confidential information to the HCA regarding a client is not released to a client or the client’s authorized representative.
 The release of all other case information is subject to the following conditions:

-(a) A client or his or her authorized representative must complete a request for access to a case record each time he or she wishes to have access to the case record.
-If the client wishes to have his or her authorized representative review the record in his or her absence, the client must provide formal documentation authorizing the named individual(s) to access the identified case information for a specified purpose and time frame.
+(a) A client or their authorized representative must complete a request for access to a case record each time they wish to have access to the case record.
+If the client wishes to have their authorized representative review the record in their absence, the client must provide formal documentation authorizing the named individual(s) to access the identified case information for a specified purpose and time frame.
 This includes an individual(s) acting as the client’s authorized representative in a fair hearing.
 Only the client or the client’s authorized representative may authorize another individual(s) to review the record.

 (b) The record must be reviewed in the presence of the county director or designee.